danielanach/bcbio-ffpe-no-normal-config/README.md

 # bcbio-pre-cancer-config

-Configuration to use bcbio workflow for pre-cancer tumor only ffpe samples for somatic variant calls.
+Configuration to use [bcbio workflow](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#cancer-variant-calling) for analysis of pre-cancer tumor only ffpe samples for somatic variant calls.

-Method assumes a targeted hybridization library sequencing preparation such as Agilent XTHS.
+Method assumes WGS or targeted hybridization library sequencing preparation such as Agilent XTHS.

 This workflow leverages unique molecular identifiers (UMIs) for additional error correction and PCR duplicate removal.
-It also uses the population database approach of filtering germline samples described in the [bcbio documentation](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#cancer-variant-calling) as well as in this [benchmarking blog post](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#cancer-variant-calling)
+It also uses the population database approach of filtering germline samples described in the [bcbio documentation](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#cancer-variant-calling) as well as in this [benchmarking blog post](http://bcb.io/2015/03/05/cancerval/).

-## Installation
+## Installation of bcbio

 Follow the install instructions found on the [bcbio docs](https://bcbio-nextgen.readthedocs.io/en/latest/contents/installation.html).